adelanv/3d-dava/README.md

 **-o OUTPUT, –output OUTPUT**: (Optional) filename of metric-filled output file.
 No file extension needed (automatically turned to .json)

+**-save, –-save**: (Optional) allow saving the denoised point cloud as a (.pcd file) on current path.
+(Obs: TODO)

+**-auto, –-automatic**: (Optional) runs the pipeline without user intervenstion.

-<h3> Full Reference Data Validation </h3>
+<h3> Reference-based Data Validation </h3>

-Data validation using both the no-reference metrics of the digitized point cloud and metrics resulting from the alignment with a reference model.
+Data validation using both the no-reference and the reference-based assessment of the digitized point cloud and metrics resulting from the alignment with a reference model.
 Returns a .json file containing the quality scores based on these.

     python -m 3D_DaVa processing [-h]  [-o OUTPUT] cloud_file -r REFERENCE